 - Take the adjudication certificate to the appropriate Court and complete an affidavit form which is available at the Court.
 In the affidavit you need to swear whether any money has been paid to you by the respondent which would reduce the amount owed by virtue of the adjudication determination.

-- With assistance of Court Registry staff, have the adjudication certificate registered as a judgement of the Court.
+- With assistance of Court Registry staff, have the adjudication certificate registered as a judgment of the Court.
 This judgement will result in obtaining a money order.

 - Select an option for enforcement of the money order (refer notes below).
 Legal advice or other assistance may be sought.
 Court Registry staff cannot assist in this decision.